 FOAM FOTOGRAFIE MUSEUM – AMSTERDAM

-FOAM aims to inform and inspire the audience by presenting all facets of contemporary photography and exhibits world-famous photographers alongside emerging artists, ranging from historical to contemporary work.
-Includes major exhibitions and discussion forums.
+FOAM aims to inform and inspire its audience, by presenting all facets of contemporary photography.
+It exhibits world-famous photographers alongside emerging artists, and displays both historical and contemporary work.
+The museum also hosts major exhibitions and discussion forums.

 Keizersgracht 609, Amsterdam

 EYE FILM INSTITUTE NETHERLANDS

 EYE Film Institute is completely dedicated to film and the moving image.
 Film is exhibited as art, entertainment, cultural heritage, and a conveyor of information.
 EYE offers exhibitions, programs, films for children, educational programs and activities for all ages.